LATEST TRAVEL UPDATES

 Saturdays, Sundays and Wednesdays are the more usual walking days but the group occasionally organizes walks on other weekdays too.
 These weekday walks include interest walks within London.
 At a leisurely pace, the routes of these walks cover many points of interest.
 On occasion the group also organizes weekend trips of two or three days duration.

 Membership of South Bank Ramblers is restricted to members of the Ramblers Association.
-Membership of the Ramblers Association can be taken out for a small annual fee.
-For further information, send us an email by clicking on the following link Membership Enquiries .
-Meanwhile, feel free to come along on a walk or two.
+Membership of the Ramblers Association can be taken out for a small annual fee, you can join online by selecting the menu option "Become a Member" at the top of this screen, or for further information, send us an email by clicking on this link: Membership Enquiries Meanwhile, feel free to come along on a walk or two.
 We look forward to welcoming you.

 Report Footpath problems